mkarmellos/Optimisation-of-Local-Energy-Communities/README.md

   - Configuration D: District configuration where a central PV park is installed at a plot to serve the local energy community
   - Configuration E: It is assumed that energy generation and storage technologies can be installed at buildings, and at a nearby plot acting as central node that allows users to share energy virtually

-The model is based on the [Calliope energy modelling framework](https://github.com/calliope-project/calliope).
+The model is based on the [Calliope energy modelling framework](https://github.com/calliope-project/calliope) and has the same license (Apache 2.0).
 To install and run Calliope follow the instructions in the documentation.

 The repository has the following structure:
 - Datasets